 The workshop was an introduction to a new cooperation project between the AUA and University of Hohenheim (Germany).
 The ecosystem services concept has become a key tool in strategies for biodiversity conservation and sustainable development, effective in terms of raising public awareness on the environment and its values as well as informing, planning and decision-making.
 Public Participation GIS (PPGIS) approaches to ecosystem services are a particularly vibrant field at the international level as they allow integrating information on perceived ecosystem services with biophysical data (e.g. on biodiversity, erosion processes) and expert-based management plans.
 The GAtES project, a four-year cooperation between AUA and University of Hohenheim (Germany), is taking up these new ideas.
 It aims at supporting the Armenian academic community in acquiring knowledge on the ecosystem concept and PPGIS-based methods and how they can be used in biodiversity conservation and sustainable development.

 September 24-28, 2018 – Training on Ecosystem Services and Public Participation GIS at AUA

 The University of Hohenheim (UHOH) and the American University of Armenia’s (AUA) Acopian Center for the Environment organized a training on Public Participation GIS for Ecosystem Services within the framework of the GAtES Project.
-The training was held September 24-28, 8:30-12:00 at AUA.

 The training was led by Professor Claudia Bieling, University of Hohenheim, and Dr. Maria Garcia-Martin, Georg-August-Universität Göttingen (see bios below).
 It covered the following topics: